 About natural hazards

-This section gives background information about natural hazards in New Zealand and how it affects our health.
+This section gives background information about natural hazards in Aotearoa New Zealand and how they can affect our health.

 Natural hazards in New Zealand

 New Zealand is susceptible to a range of natural hazards.
 Due to its geography and location, New Zealand is prone to a range of natural hazards, including earthquakes, volcanoes, erosion, landslides, and extreme weather events.
 Flooding is the most common natural hazard in New Zealand and earthquakes and tsunamis are potentially the most damaging and disruptive .